tsykoduk/greg.nokes.name/_posts/2006-12-19-view-from-the-office.md

 ---
 <center><img src="http://greg.nokes.name/assets/2006/12/19/DSC00168.jpg" width="400" / style="border: 1px solid black;"></center>

-<p>I had to take a little trip yesterday, and I snapped this photo when we were where we were going.</p>
+I had to take a little trip yesterday, and I snapped this photo when we were where we were going.